shrayasr/talks/2015/apr/chennaipy/imap/thoughts.md

 Gmail adds a 'X-GM-RAW' search attribute to which you can pass the string "from:vijaykumar@bravegnu.org" and when you execute a `.search` with these parameters, you'll get back a set of matching message ids.

+### I want to get the mails from my sent box, that I sent to my girlfriend

+    # ...
+    client.select("[Gmail]/Sent Mail")
+    client.search(None, '(X-GM-RAW "to:iHaveNoGirlfriend@gmail.com")')
+    # ...

+OR since imap natively also has some decent search features, you can directly use the `TO` keyword instead of using the Gmail extension

+    # ...
+    client.select("[Gmail]/Sent Mail")
+    client.search(None, '(TO "iHaveNoGirlfriend@gmail.com")')
+    # ...

+### I want to search all the mails sent to me by my girlfiend and add a "love" label

+Labels are a notion of Gmail and not **ALL** mailboxes so this would also come under the list of Gmail extensions.

+Which one?

+Well X-GM-LABELS of course :)

+You can use the `.store` imap command with this Gmail extension to add a label to the required mail of choice.

+    # ...
+    client.select("INBOX")
+    emails = client.search(None, '(FROM "iHaveNoGirlfriend@gmail.com")')
+    for email in emails[1][0].split():
+      client.store(email, '+X-GM-LABELS', "love")
+    # ...

+Moving mails from one "folder" to another is as simple as applying a new label and removing an old one.